This book is dedicated to

 Edward, a lock of his forever seventeen-year-old bronze hair falling forward, squeezed my hand with his long pale fingers.
 He sensed rather than heard my agitation.
 He could hear the thoughts of everyone else who shared the jet with us, but he'd never been able to hear my thoughts until I learned how to lift my shield.
 I was too distracted to attempt lifting it just then.

-Would I ever get over the wonder of her face?
+Will I ever get over the wonder of her face?
 Her beautiful skin was slightly luminescent, but nothing that would keep her out of the sun.
 She looked about six even though she was only a few months old.
-Thoughtfully, I blurted out, "Nahuel reached full maturity at the age of seven.
+Voicing my thoughts, I said, "Nahuel reached full maturity at the age of seven.
 I'm just waiting for Nessie's growth to slow down.
 His aunt didn't really say what his growth rate was through infancy.
 I never thought to ask him if his sisters' development differed from his.
 He didn't seem to like them very much, so I didn't want to pry…" Nahuel and his three sisters were the only other half immortal beings I'd ever heard about, and Nahuel was about 150 years old.

 A familiar crease formed between Edward's eyes.
 "I didn't think to ask, either.
-I was just relieved that her abnormally fast development was … typical."
+I was just relieved that her abnormally fast development was… typical."
 His lips turned into a small smile.
-"As if 'typical' could be used for Nessie."
+"As if 'typical' can be used to describe Nessie."

 The landing gear touched down.
-What would my new life bring?
+What will my new life bring?

 We worked our way through the airport.
 It had been a late flight so the normal daytime airport traffic was reduced to an occasional weary passenger.
 At the exit was a tall man in a black uniform.
 "Cullen" glared darkly on the whiteboard he held to his chest.
 I looked over at Edward, one perfect eyebrow raised in a silent question.